Single Market Summit 2026

 • What sectors could pilot the approach first?

-• How do we ensure that simplification actually reduces the cost of doing business and aligns with investment cycles?
+• How can we ensure that simplification reduces the cost of doing business and aligns with investment cycles?

 Good governance, accelerated delivery